Contact information

 Cons

-Listeners who want accurate, fatigue-free sound for all-day use without emphasis on any frequency range.
+Best For: Listeners seeking accurate, fatigue-free sound for all-day use without frequency emphasis.

 #3 Edifier W820NB Plus